 transient Address office;

-Okay, Application cannot live without the object, and it is required to serialize
+Okay, Application cannot live without the object, and it is required to

 In this case, it is required to implement readObject and writeObject according to the requirement.